mattjm100/RestaurantRatings/README.md

 # RestaurantRatings
 Group Project - January 2017 BDA - Matt, Ahmad, Rachana, Sharjeel

 We explore the effect that ratings have on small and medium-sized (i.e. non-chain) restaurants in major US cities (depending on the amount of data available, we may limit analysis this to NYC).
-We'd use open APIs provided by Foursquare (and potentially Yelp) to access data on both reviews and check-ins (which we'd consider to be a proxy for sales).
-We considered the following questions:
+We use open APIs provided by Foursquare and Yelp to access data on both reviews and check-ins (which we consider to be a proxy for sales).
+We consider the following questions:

 1. do significant (and secular) changes in ratings affect check-ins for established restaurants?